wp-plugins/custom-stock-widget/readme.txt

  * Preview of custom stock widget after saving on settings page
  * Acceptance of custom stock widgets using shortcode specifications

+Requirements:

+ * PHP version >= 5.3.0
+ * Ability to execute wordpress shortcodes in the location(s) you want to place stocks. (see installation)

 This plugin was developed by Relevad Corporation.
 Authors: Artem Skorokhodov, Matthew Hively, and Boris Kletser.

-== Requirements ==

-PHP version >= 5.3.0
-Ability to execute wordpress shortcodes in the location you want to place stocks.

 == Installation ==